georgevenven/TinyBird/readme.md

 ####
-To Do
+To Do Next SWE GOALS
 ####
-[] Next SWE GOALS, INHERITANCE IN THE DATACLASS, AND TWO TRAINING SCRIPTS [] Classificaiton mixes individuals if folders not serperated, fix this [] Breaking apart song for inference context length should be its own script [] Collate by song length to not do extreme padding
+[] INHERITANCE IN THE DATACLASS, AND TWO TRAINING SCRIPTS (also inheritance) [] Classificaiton mixes individuals if folders not serperated, fix this [] Breaking apart song for inference context length should be its own script [] Collate by song length to not do extreme padding
-[] Settings to set root?
+[] Settings to set root? for path
-[] At ability to add song detector to song2spec.py
+[] At ability to add song detector to audio2spec.py
+[] a "dataloader" util for birdset iteration
+[] audio2spec needs to be refactored and simplfied
+[] standardize the data fields that are saved into the json files [] discrepency in VRAM usage between